 For us, it is essential to commit our supply chain to the Raisio Supplier Code of Conduct and to ensure the procurement responsibility.
 Our own operations cover only a small part of the value chain, so operational responsibility risks are particularly related to the supply chain.

-By the end of 2023, 99.8% of the value of all direct procurements was procured from suppliers who have committed in writing to Raisio Supplier Code of Conduct or whose own ethical principles have been approved by us.
+By the end of 2024, 99.8% of the value of all direct procurements was procured from suppliers who have committed in writing to Raisio Supplier Code of Conduct or whose own ethical principles have been approved by us.

 Raisio Supplier Code of Conduct

-The vast majority, 93 per cent, of the raw materials used in our products are plant-based.
+The vast majority, 94 per cent, of the raw materials used in our products are plant-based.
 Grains − such as oat, wheat and rye − account for 86 per cent of our raw materials.
 95% of the grain we use in our food production is Finnish.

 Finnish grain farms are traditionally family farms that use very little outside labour, so the human rights risks for our main raw materials are low.
+The only grain we buy from abroad is durum wheat, which is used to make pasta and is not grown in Finland at all.

 Based on our risk assessments, soy, palm oil and cocoa are high-risk raw materials.
 In their production, risks related to issues such as workers’ rights and environmental responsibility have been identified as higher than with other raw materials we use.
 We minimise this risk by procuring responsibility-certified soy, palm oil and cocoa.
-However, these three raw materials account for a relatively small proportion of the total raw materials we use: soy accounts for 0.5% of our total raw materials, palm oil for 0.2% and cocoa and chocolate for 0.1%.
+However, these three raw materials account for a relatively small proportion of the total raw materials we use: soy accounts for 0.2% of our total raw materials, palm oil for 0.2% and cocoa and chocolate for 0.1%.

 We procure grains directly from contract farms in southwest Finland and Pirkanmaa, and the grain is delivered to our production directly from the farmers’ grain warehouses without interim storage.
 For our key raw materials, the transport distance is less than 100 kilometres.